 It’s easy to see the value of textbooks, but here I’m going to suggest ten books that are a mix of novels and memoirs, written specifically for adults, young people and children.
 I hope they might captivate you and make you think differently, and connect better with your patients and their families.
 This was a tough list to come up with.
 I am limiting the list to just ten from a list of many more felt like I was rejecting some old friends.

 1. My Name is Leon by Kit de Waal

 (looked after children, hearing the child’s voice, racism)

 This stunning novel, recently adapted for television on BBC iPlayer in the UK, shows us the world from the perspective of Leon.
 Leon is nine years old and has a baby brother.
 Leon is black, his baby brother is white.
 Their mother cannot look after them and so Leon goes into foster care while his baby brother is adopted.
 Is this because he is a baby and therefore more “desirable”?
 Is it because he is white?
-I’d like to think the care system in the UK has become slightly more aware of attachment, preserving sibling relationships and perinatal mental health but I’m not sure enough.
-Long-term foster care outcomes remain uninspiring with the number of black and mixed race children waiting years for adoptive parents increasing year on year.
+I want to think the care system in the UK has become slightly more aware of attachment, preserving sibling relationships and perinatal mental health, but I’m not sure enough.
+Long-term foster care outcomes remain uninspiring with the number of black and mixed-race children waiting years for adoptive parents increasing year on year.
 Birmingham in the 1980s, with its race riots and poverty, is the setting for Leon’s story.
 We hear it all in his voice, a voice to whom sadly no one else is listening.
 This compelling novel is a must-read though I would not suggest it as a book for the train or bus to work – I cried so hard I lost a contact lens.
 Leon will stay with me forever.
-I think of how we need to see the world through a child’s eyes and view them in their own context when completing an assessment, especially when writing child protection conference reports.
+We need to see the world through a child’s eyes and view them in their context when completing an assessment, especially when writing child protection conference reports.